Battle of San Pietro 1734 • Classical Era

 Tactics

-Traditional line combat, successive infantry attacks on Austrian hedges and redoubts.
+Traditional linear combat, successive infantry attacks on Austrian hedges and redoubts.
 Effective use of cavalry on the wings to outflank and disorganize enemy lines.
-Tenacious Austrian resistance in the villages.
+Stubborn Austrian resistance in the villages.
+On 29 June, the Franco-Sardinian army marched from three o'clock in the morning: the infantry passed along the walls of Parma and halted at the Crocetta inn, while Mercy engaged battle around ten o'clock and was killed around one o'clock as the French were being pushed back.

 Consequences

-The victory strengthens the Franco-Sardinian position in the Duchy of Parma.
-It prepares the great offensive of Guastalla and weakens Austrian capabilities on the Po plain.
+The victory strengthened the Franco-Sardinian position in the Duchy of Parma.
+It prepared the great offensive at Guastalla and weakened Austrian capabilities on the Po plain.
+The Imperials left 6,162 dead and wounded on the battlefield; besides Marshal de Mercy, four generals perished and the allies recovered lost ground up to the Secchia, taking Guastalla, Reggio, and Modena.

 Location